memgraph/docs/mage/query-modules/python/gnn-node-classification.md

 :::info

 This **MAGE** module is still in its early stage.
-We intend to use it only for **learning** activities.
-If you wish to make it production-ready, make sure to either open a **[GitHub issue](https://github.com/memgraph/mage/issues)** or drop us a comment on **[Discord](https://discord.gg/memgraph)**.
+We intend to use it only for **exploring or learning** about node classification .
+If you wish us to make it production-ready, make sure to either open a **[GitHub issue](https://github.com/memgraph/mage/issues)** or drop us a comment on **[Discord](https://discord.gg/memgraph)**.
 Also, consider throwing us a :star: so we can continue to do even better work.